 A scan tool can communicate with the vehicles onboard computer reading and clearing error codes.

 There are many good OBDII scan tools that can save a user a lot of money reading and clearing error codes.

-The error codes guide you to the problem and when combined with many online sources from YouTube to forums make fixing the problem much easier.
+The error codes guide you to the problem and when combined with many online sources such as YouTube or forums the problem can usually be quickly found and fixed.

 Keep in mind if a code is erased it more than likely will come back if the problem is not fixed.

 OBDII is built into all cars made after 1996 and newer vehicles and a good tool will work with most all makes and models of cars and trucks.